JihedChaibi/STM32-with-no-IDE/README.md

 ## Near future goals :

-Supporting more microcontrollers families, debugging from the command line, using CMake
+- Supporting more microcontrollers families
+- Debugging from the command line
+- Using CMake/Ninja

 ![Image of nucleo](https://i.redd.it/5ao2f5ufjzf51.jpg)